-- 4. Convey how both the organization and individuals within the organization have behavior patterns that reflect the organizational culture and how this behavior affects organizational financial choices in reaching organizational achievement of its mission (PLO 3, 4, 5) - Examine how cultures within an organization are motivated and the manner in which leads to monetary decision-making effectiveness (PLO 4, 5) - B. Specific competencies to be achieved.
-The student will: - Elucidate how organizational policies & procedures as well as internal & external structure alternatives affect work global design issues, including new technology, different arrangements of time & space for work accomplishment, and changing attitudes toward work (PLO 1, 2, 4, 5) - 2.
-Recap how being a learning organization can develop a competitive strategy toward work, the organization and global consumers (PLO 2, 5) - 3.
-Exhibit how an international organization leader creates effective communication, solution negotiation and conflict resolution to achieve the organizational mission (PLO 1-5) - 4.
-Practice global dimensions methods in class & in group projects concerning similarities and differences when exploring interconnections between people and places (PLO 5)
+- 4. Convey how both the organization and individuals within the organization have behavior patterns that reflect the organizational culture and how this behavior affects organizational financial choices in reaching organizational achievement of its mission (PLO 3, 4, 5) Assignments (a-d) - 5.
+Examine how cultures within an organization are motivated and the manner in which leads to monetary decision-making effectiveness (PLO 4, 5) Assignments (a-d) - B. Specific competencies to be achieved.
+The student will: - 1.
+Elucidate how organizational policies & procedures as well as internal & external structure alternatives affect work global design issues, including new technology, different arrangements of time & space for work accomplishment, and changing attitudes toward work (PLO 1, 2, 4, 5) Assignments (a-d) - 2.
+Recap how being a learning organization can develop a competitive strategy toward work, the organization and global consumers (PLO 2, 5) Assignments (a-d - 3.
+Exhibit how an international organization leader creates effective communication, solution negotiation and conflict resolution to achieve the organizational mission (PLO 1-5) Assignments (a-d) - 4.
+Practice global dimensions methods in class & in group projects concerning similarities and differences when exploring interconnections between people and places (PLO 5) Assignments (a-d)